Donor Profile

 Budget

-The IAEis the main budgetary tool that funds development assistance in Canada: Generally, the IAE accounts for around 86% of Canada's overall international assistance, and on average, around 96% of the country's total international assistance is ODA-eligible.
+The IAE is the main budgetary tool that funds development assistance in Canada: In FY2020-21, the IAE funded 91% of Canada’s overall international assistance, and on average, around 96% of the country's total international assistance is ODA-eligible.

 Canada’s fiscal year runs from April 1 to March 31.
 Key stages in Canada’s budget process include:

-• Central agencies work with departments to develop budget strategies: In June, the Cabinet reviews the budget.
-From June to September, central agencies — Privy Council Office, Department of Finance, and TBS — work with government departments to incorporate the results of the Cabinet review and develop budget proposals for the Finance Minister.
-By September, all departments send budget letters to the Finance Minister, which include requests for budgetary changes;
+- Central agencies work with departments to develop budget strategies: In June, the Cabinet reviews the budget.
+From June to September, central agencies, such as the Privy Council Office, Department of Finance, and TBS, work with government departments to incorporate the results of the Cabinet review and develop budget proposals for the finance minister.
+By September, all departments send budget letters to the finance minister, which include requests for budgetary changes;

-• Minister of Finance consults with Parliament: Between October and December, the Minister of Finance releases Budget Consultation Papers and begins consultation with the House of Commons’ Standing Committees.
+- Minister of Finance consults with Parliament: Between October and December, the Minister of Finance releases Budget Consultation Papers and begins consultation with the House of Commons’ Standing Committees.
 During parliamentary debate on the budget, the FAAE holds hearings with the Minister of International Development.
-Participants from within government, as well as other experts, are invited to give testimony on policy areas and budget lines.
-Results of the consultation process and recommendations of the committees are considered by the Finance Minister.
+Participants from within government and other experts are invited to testify on policy areas and budget lines.
+Results of the consultation process and recommendations of the committees are considered by the finance minister.
 The Department of Finance launches its annual consultation on ODA, as required under the Official Development Assistance Accountability Act.
-While not an official part of the budget consultation, this is a critical opportunity to advocate for increases for overall ODA or specific initiatives;
+While not an official part of the budget consultation, this is a critical opportunity to advocate for increases in overall ODA or specific initiatives;

 Issue Deep-Dives